 How do I know if I’ve done 10,000 steps?

-Using an activity-tracking device or App, or even an old -school pedometer, can keep you feeling motivated and help you hit your target.
+Using an activity-tracking device, app, or even an old -school pedometer, can keep you feeling motivated and help you hit your target.
 Or check out this handy guide to see if you’re on track.

 But while all will count your steps as a basic function, activity trackers provide more insights into the exercise you do – including distance walked, calories burnt, type of exercise (i.e. cardio, aerobic, etc.).
 Plus, many offer additional features that can help contribute to losing weight.